SN1054/Timeset/README.md

 # Timeset
  Timeset is a package that helps dealing with time intervals in PHP.
  Time intervals are considered as sets on [real line](https://en.wikipedia.org/wiki/Real_line).
 Aside from a few auxilary operations, only 4 basic operations are supported: OR, AND, XOR, NOT.
-[Others](https://en.wikipedia.org/wiki/Set_(mathematics)#Basic_operations) can berived from those.
+[Others](https://en.wikipedia.org/wiki/Set_(mathematics)#Basic_operations) can be derived from those.

 ## Features